By Neal Dempsey

 Subscribe to the Crunchbase Daily

-Neal Dempsey is the managing general partner of Bay Partners.
-He also provides angel investment for entrepreneurs “in unexpected places” around the globe.
-Previously, Dempsey wrote on equity in VC for Crunchbase News.
+Neal Dempsey is the managing general partner of Bay Partners, one of the longest-running venture capital firms in Silicon Valley with more than $2.5 billion in successful returns.
+Dempsey also provides angel investment for entrepreneurs “in unexpected places” around the globe.

 Illustration: Dom Guzman

 Stay up to date with recent funding rounds, acquisitions, and more with the Crunchbase Daily.